pepsipu/js5005/README.md

 tweaks and upgrades to allow better writing of code, including a built in register and RAM viewer.
 It's instruction set makes it versatile, even though it's only 8 bits.

+### Check console for instructions being run and more debug information.

 A live version can be found at http://cpu.pepsipu.com/

+## Bug!
+For some reason, register prefixes are broken.
+You can still access registers, but instead of doing, for example, "cmp r3 r4", do "cmp 3 4".
+If you do not, it seems that all registers become r0.
+I'll implement a fix soon.

 ### Instruction Set
 ##### nop - 0x0 - 00000000